piyushlasane/GeekyLeet-ProblemS-Java/MaxProfitAssignment.md

+## 826. Most Profit Assigning Work
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/most-profit-assigning-work/)

 ### Code